$12 Million in Renovations coming to Sankofa Business District

 By Ashley Kang

-The Greater Syracuse Land Bank announced today the sale of the long-vacant South Presbyterian Church to local couple Evelyn and Chino Ingram who plan to redevelop it into a community venue space.
+The Greater Syracuse Land Bank announced in July the sale of the long-vacant South Presbyterian Church to local couple Evelyn and Chino Ingram who plan to redevelop it into a community venue space.

 The couple has named their space “The Castle” and say when people come, they want their guests to feel special and even regal.
 “You are king and queen when here,” she added.